Ambrosiaster: Other works

 Several other works which now survive only as fragments have been attributed to this same author.
 These include a commentary on Matthew 24, and discussions on the parable of the leaven, the denial of Peter, and Jesus's arrest.
 In 1905, Alexander Souter established that Ambrosiaster was also the author of the Quaestiones Veteris et Novi Testamenti, a lengthy collection of exegetical and polemical tractates which manuscripts have traditionally ascribed to Augustine.

+Other works ascribed to the same author, less definitely, are the Lex Dei sive Mosaicarum et Romanorum legum collatio, De bello judaico, and the fragmentary Contra Arianos sometimes ascribed to the pseudo-Hilary and the sermo 246 of pseudo-Augustine.
+They mention Simon Magus.

 Influence

 Many scholars argue that Ambrosiaster's works were essentially Pelagian, although this is disputed.
 Pelagius cited him extensively.
-For example, Alfred Smith argued that Pelagius' "view of Predestination he seems to have taken from Ambrosiaster.
-His doctrine with regard to Original Sin appears to have come from the same source".
+For example, Alfred Smith argued that Pelagius got his views on predestination and original sin from Ambrosiaster.
 However, Augustine also made use of Ambrosiaster's commentaries.